Get my latest blog post direct to your inbox every week!

 Now they, of course, are the same person, however, the context in which you are operating has changed over time and maybe your relationship has never been tested in that area.
 Maybe you can give them a break?

-"Here are three stories drawn from my experience that offers you food for thought!"
+"Here are three stories drawn from my experience

 "Love me when I least deserve it, because that's when I need it most."
 I struggled a bit with this Swedish proverb when I first heard it.
 I think it is the use of the word love, which is an intense emotion.